bloomberg/blazingmq/CONTRIBUTING.md

 Docstrings use the triple-slash `///` style comments for docstrings and `@` for special commands.
 Future contributions should make use of the `@brief`, `@details`, `@params`, and `@returns` directives in the docstrings.

-Otherwise much of the BlazingMQ codebase is written using the [BDE style guide.](bde-style)
+Otherwise much of the BlazingMQ codebase is written using the [BDE style guide.][bde-style]

 ## Tests